NazihZaz/Introduction-to-Python/README.md

 - The total number of votes each candidate won.
 - The winner of the election based on popular vote.

-Here is the link to the PyBank.py file:
+Here is the link to the PyPoll.py file:
 ![PyPoll Python Script](https://github.com/NazihZaz/python-challenge/blob/main/PyPoll/PyPoll%20main.py)

 Here is the link to the Analysis.txt file:
 ![PyPoll Analysis](https://github.com/NazihZaz/python-challenge/blob/main/PyPoll/Analysis/PyPoll%20Analysis.txt)

-Here is the link to the budget_data.csv file:
+Here is the link to the election_data.csv file:
 ![election_data.csv](https://github.com/NazihZaz/python-challenge/blob/main/PyPoll/Resources/election_data.csv)